neevtechnologies/visualcloud/README.md

 # Contribute

-VisualCloud started off as a rough prototype with a lot of hacking.
-It has evolved from that into a stable application.
-But there's still a LOT to do.
+VisualCloud started off as a rough prototype and it took a lot of hacking before it evolved into a stable application.
+Needless to say, you may find places where things can be done better/differently.
+Please do not hesitate to send a pull request.

+It doesn't matter if you are not a Rubyist.
+You can still contribute.
 If you would like to share some love and send some pull requests, you may want to refer [this Wiki page]() to see how you can help.